litmuschaos/litmus-docs/website/docs/user-guides/delete-experiment.md

 ## 1. Go to the chaos experiments sections

-In the `Chaos experiment` page, go to the specific experiment you wish to delete:
+In the **Chaos experiment** page, go to the specific experiment you wish to delete:

 <img src={require('../assets/user-guides/injecting-fault/delete-workflow/step-1.png').default} width="1000" height="500" />

-## 2. Click on the `Delete experiment` option
+## 2. Select Delete Experiment option

-After opening the options menu and clicking on the `Delete experiment` option, you'll see a prompt in order to confirm your action.
-Please ensure that you want to delete the selected chaos experiment and click the `Confirm` button:
+After opening the options menu and clicking on the **Delete Experiment** option, you'll see a prompt in order to confirm your action.
+Please ensure that you want to delete the selected chaos experiment and click the **Confirm** button:

 <img src={require('../assets/user-guides/injecting-fault/delete-workflow/step-2.png').default} width="1000" height="500" />

-## 3. The Chaos experiment has been deleted
+## 3. Verify that experiment has been deleted

 You will observe that the chaos experiment no longer appears in the list of schedules and has been removed.